frequently asked questions:

 Q: How do I get to Misool?

-A: We will meet you at the Sorong Airport and then bring you to the harbour and onto a private speedboat, scheduled to depart at 09:00.
+A: We will meet you at the Sorong Airport and then bring you to the harbour and onto our private speedboat, Merantau, which is scheduled to depart at 09:00.
 We recommend all guests transit through Jakarta, arriving the day before the start of your stay at Misool.

 From Jakarta, plan to fly with Garuda Indonesia Airlines, departing Jakarta at 00:20 (20 minutes past midnight) with GA682.
 After crossing a few time zones, you will arrive in Sorong at 06:35, where our team will be waiting for you at the airport.